 Patients, too, have provided us feedback through our public engagement activities about their ability to access care in increasingly busy pharmacies and the need for adequate staffing as expanded scope of practice for Ontario pharmacists is being considered.

 The College shares the view that the practice environment must enable and support the provision of safe, quality patient-centred care at all times and any barriers to achieving that goal must be addressed collaboratively.

-To move this work forward, the College has initiated preliminary stakeholder communication and begun the work to formally establish a Community Practice Environment Advisory Group that will comprise community pharmacy owners/operators, association representatives, Designated Managers, staff pharmacists and pharmacy technicians and patients.
+To move this work forward, the College has initiated stakeholder communication and established a Community Practice Environment Advisory Group that comprises community pharmacy owners/operators, association representatives, Designated Managers, staff pharmacists and pharmacy technicians and patients.

 Yes.
 There will be several opportunities for registrants, patients/caregivers, pharmacy and other stakeholders to provide input and feedback throughout the initiative and the work stemming from it through a comprehensive stakeholder engagement strategy.
 These opportunities will include surveys, webinars and/or focus groups and other engagement mechanisms which will be conducted throughout the life of the initiative.
 Input from all stakeholders will inform the work of both the Advisory Group and the College.

 The College completed recruitment for the Advisory Group in March 2020 following an open-call for pharmacists, pharmacy technicians, patients and caregivers earlier in the year.
 The Advisory Group is also comprised of appointed members representing owners/operators and professional associations.
 A list of the membership of the Advisory Group can be found in the Terms of Reference.

 The College will post regular updates on its website and through eConnect and Pharmacy Connection.
 This will include summaries of Advisory Group discussion and decisions/recommendations, progress updates on the work toward the development of accountability principles and other supporting information considered by the Advisory Group.